 The Manager has the primary responsibility for the management and administration of the Company.
 The Manager has appointed the Investment Manager to provide it with investment management services in relation to the Company.
 The fees of the Investment Manager are paid by the Manager out of its fees.

-The annual management fee payable to the Manager is calculated as 1.15% for Class A Shares, 1.65% for class B Shares, 0.95% for Class C Shares and 0.15% for Class X Shares.
+The annual management fee payable is calculated as 0.95% of the net asset value of the USD Balanced Class Fund for Class C Shares.